rcastillolpz/super-careers-forecast/README.md

 - `docker-compose.yml`

 ## Requirements:
-You will require to have docker installed on your computer.
+You will need to have docker installed on your computer.

 ## How to run and set the application ?
 * Download the repository.